swaldman/sbt-ethereum/src/main/paradox/getting-started.md

 Would you like the new address '0xf2f2f96b6b303ecf1090efd622b915d9083d8df2' to be the default sender on chain with ID 1? [y/n]
 ```

-When you wish to interact wih the Ethereum blockchain, _sbt-ethereum_ needs to know an address representing on whose behalf it is interacting.
+When you wish to interact with the Ethereum blockchain, _sbt-ethereum_ needs to know an address representing on whose behalf it is interacting.
 At Any time, you can set this to any address you like, but it is convenient to have a default address present.
 Let's answer yes.

 ```